vctrsmelo/vctrsmelo/README.md

 ### My Goals
 * 🗺 After I graduated from college (2021), I want to move to another country 🇨🇦 🇬🇧 🇮🇹 🇨🇳 🇺🇸 🇩🇪 🇸🇪
-* 👨🏻‍💻My career path is about being the best software engineer I can be, specialized in Apple platforms.
+* 👨🏻‍💻 My career path is about being the best software engineer I can be, specialized in Apple platforms.

 ### Find me at